Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/005-Express-Advanced-Topics.md

 2. **express.urlencoded()** – This is a traditional method used to parse incoming requests with URL-encoded payloads (like HTML form submissions).
 It extracts key-value pairs from the request body and populates the `req.body` property, similar to how `express.json()` works for JSON data.

 3. **express.static()** – This middleware is used to serve static assets like CSS files, images, JavaScript files, etc. You can use it to expose a folder (like `public`) that holds all your static files.

+# Third-party Middleware

+There are many third-party middleware packages available for Express.
+You can find a list of them in the Express documentation under (Resources → Middleware).

+Here are a few popular ones:

+1. **Morgan** – Logs incoming HTTP requests.
+Useful for debugging and monitoring.

+2. **Helmet** – Helps secure your app by setting various HTTP headers to protect against common web vulnerabilities.

+**Note** - Don't use unnecessary middleware, because it can slow down the request processing and affect your app's performance.
+Only include the middleware that is essential for your application's functionality.